sonaproject/k8s-sona-ansible/README.md

 # k8s-sona-ansible
-An automated installation script used for installing Kubernetes, Docker, OVS, ONOS, SONA-CNI and Helm.
+An automated installation script used for installing Kubernetes, Docker, OpenvSwitch, ONOS, SONA-CNI and Helm.

 ## Requirements
 - OS: CentOS 7.6